kubero-dev/docs/docs/Installation/configuration.md

 ```

 ### Github
-If you have already have a Github Organisation and want to grant access to them, use this section.
+If you already have a GitHub organization and want to grant access to its members, use this section.

 1. go to organisation settings -> developer settings -> OAuth Apps and register an application
 ![Regisgter your application](configuration-github-1.png)